nerc-project/nerc-docs/docs/get-started/allocation/coldfront.md

-Any users who had registerd their user accounts through the [MGHPCC Shared Services (MGHPCC-SS) Account Portal](https://regapp.mss.mghpcc.org/) also know as **"RegApp"** can get access to [NERC's ColdFront interface](https://coldfront.mss.mghpcc.org/).
+Any users who had registerd their user accounts through the [MGHPCC Shared Services (MGHPCC-SS) Account Portal](https://regapp.mss.mghpcc.org/) also known as **"RegApp"** can get access to [NERC's ColdFront interface](https://coldfront.mss.mghpcc.org/).

-General Users who are not PIs or Managers on a project see a read-only view of the NERC's ColdFront as [described here](#general-user-view).
+General Users who are not PIs or Managers on a project see a read-only view of the NERC's ColdFront as [described here](allocation-details.md#general-user-view).

 Whereas, once a [PI Account request](https://nerc.mghpcc.org/pi-account-request/) is granted, the PI will receive an email confirming the request approval and how to connect NERC's ColdFront.

-PI or project managers can use NERC's ColdFront as a self-service web-portal who can see administrative view of it as [described here](#pi-and-manager-view) and can do the following tasks:
+PI or project managers can use NERC's ColdFront as a self-service web-portal that can see an administrative view of it as [described here](#pi-and-manager-view) and can do the following tasks:

 - **Only PI** can add a new project and archive any existing project(s)

 - Manage existing projects

-- Request allocations that fall under projects to NERC's resources such as clusters, cloud resources, servers, storage, and software licenses
+- Request allocations that fall under projects in NERC's resources such as clusters, cloud resources, servers, storage, and software licenses

 - Add/remove user access to/from allocated resources who is a member of the project